Sina-KH/TonCoin-Wallet-iOS-Contest/README.md

 *If you encountered any errors, Please make sure to install any required/missing libraries mentioned in the error message.*

 1. Run `ToncoinWallet.xcworkspace` using Xcode, Select `Toncoin Wallet` target and the project should build successfully both on simulator and real devices.
-If you've faced any build issues, it can be due to xcode's internal issues on first build, related to build race-conditions(!), just try again. :)
+If you've faced any build issues, it can be due to xcode's internal issues on first build, related to build race-conditions(!), just try again. :) I've tested both mainnet and testnet on both M1 and Intel processors, on simulator and real-device, so It should just work. :)

 ## :cat:  Technical Considerations